All Practice Exams

 1An HR manager is tasked with implementing a new performance management system across the organization.
 The CEO wants it deployed within 60 days, but the HR team estimates a proper rollout requires 90 days for training and change management.
 What is the BEST approach?

-D.Implement only the basic features in 60 days and add advanced features later without documenting the plan
+D.Roll out only basic features in 60 days and defer advanced features to an undefined later phase

 Explanation: The best approach balances organizational needs with effective change management.
 A phased plan demonstrates leadership and navigation competency by setting realistic expectations while still working toward organizational goals.
 This approach shows strategic thinking and stakeholder communication skills.